Steady states and cellular transitions associated with carcinogenesis and tumor progression

 Dr. James Heath, PhD.

 Dr. James Heath is the PI of this PS-OP.
-He is the Gilloon Professor of Chemistry at Caltech, co-director of Parker Institute for Cancer Immunotherapy at UCLA, and director of Institute for Systems Biology.
+He is President and Professor at Institute for Systems Biology in Seattle.
+Heath also has the position of Professor of Molecular and Medical Pharmacology at UCLA.
 He received his Ph.D. from Rice University in 1988.
 The Heath lab works on fundamental problems at the interface of the chemical, physical, biological and biomedical sciences, with focus areas of molecular biotechnologies, and oncology.
-The biological/biomedical research is relatively new (past 10 years), as my previous research history was in the areas of nanomaterials, solid-state physics, and nano/molecular electronics.
+The biological/biomedical research is relatively new (past 10 years), as his previous research history was in the areas of nanomaterials, solid-state physics, and nano/molecular electronics.

 Dr. Wei Wei, PhD.

 Dr. Wei Wei is the PI of this PS-OP.
-He is an Assistant Professor in the Department of Molecular and Medical Pharmacology at UCLA School of Medicine.
+He is an Assistant Professor at the Institute for Systems Biology.
+He also has the positions of Adjunct Assistant Professor at the Department of Molecular and Medical Pharmacology and member of Jonsson Comprehensive Cancer Center at UCLA.
 He received his Ph.D. from Caltech in 2014.
 The Wei lab works on developing and employing a unique suite of single cell tools to cultivate new understanding and address significant questions in cancer research.
 Specifically, 1) Develop multi-omics single cell tools for interrogating the heterogeneous tumor cells and immune cells at multiple bimolecular levels.
 2) Information theoretical and computational approaches for dissecting the high-dimensional single cell data with a particular focus on resolving tumor heterogeneity and dynamics of the signal transduction network for anticipating therapy resistance and identifying effective combination therapies.
 3) Isolation, molecular characterization, and neoantigen identification of rare tumor cells in body fluids for cancer diagnosis and immunotherapy.

 Show/Hide Other Investigators